About our community

 Our school history

-What began as a small nursery school in 1965 has grown into a fully accredited primary and secondary school.
+What began as a small nursery school in 1965 has grown into a fully accredited Preschool, Elementary and Middle School and International Baccalaureate (IB)

 Because of continuous growth in the Jewish population during the 1970s, our Community required greater organization and new school infrastructure needs arose.